Faraha7/Resume-Screening-System/README.md

-Resume Screening System

-Overview
-The Resume Screening System is a web application designed to automate the initial screening process of resumes for job applications.
-This system utilizes machine learning models to analyze and rank resumes based on predefined criteria, helping recruiters and hiring managers efficiently shortlist candidates.

-Features

-Automated Resume Parsing: Extracts relevant information from resumes, such as skills, experience, and education.

-Machine Learning Models: Uses AI models to analyze resumes and predict candidate suitability.

-User Authentication: Secure login system for recruiters and administrators.

-Admin Dashboard: Provides insights and tools for managing resume screening parameters.

-Candidate Ranking: Ranks candidates based on criteria set by recruiters.
+The Resume Screening System is a Django-based web application designed to automate and streamline the recruitment process.
+It allows employers to securely upload candidate resumes, which are then parsed using natural language processing to extract key information such as skills, experience, and education.
+The system evaluates each resume based on criteria like relevant experience, collaboration, and adaptability, assigning scores that help rank candidates effectively.
+The platform features both user and admin login capabilities, and includes an admin dashboard for managing submissions and reviewing results.
+Supporting files such as class diagrams, use case diagrams, and user flow diagrams are included for clear system documentation.
+The application is easy to set up, requiring basic Python and Django dependencies, and can be run locally for development or demonstration purposes.
+This project is intended for educational use and provides a solid foundation for further enhancements in resume analytics or AI-driven recruitment tools.